 The Cone Ranch 1 wetland is surrounded by mostly soils classified as mesic.
-An acceptable HNP was established at this wetland using cypress inflection points at 88.7 feet NGVD29, and a proposed MFL of 86.9 feet NGVD29.
-The currently adopted MFL at this site is 86.9 feet NGVD29, so there is no change recommended for the minimum level at this site.
+An acceptable HNP was established at this wetland using cypress inflection points at 88.7 feet NGVD29, resulting in an MFL of 86.9 feet NGVD29.
+The previously adopted MFL at this site was 86.9 feet NGVD29, so there is no change in minimum level at this site.